LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/more-data-types.rst

       Cat.makeNoise("roar");

-Until we get further into Object Oriented Programming, every method you write should use the ``static`` keyword.
+Until we get further into object oriented programming, every method you write should use the ``static`` keyword.
 Leaving off ``static`` will prevent or complicate the process of calling the methods you defined.